hypo69/hypo/docs/gemini/out/en/doc/src/ai/prompts/developer/doc_wrter_rst_en.md

 **Explanation of Output Structure:**

 The output `my_module.md` file, based on the `my_module.py` input, follows the specified markdown format, including a clear table of contents (implicitly presented by the structure), descriptions of classes and their methods, parameter and return value details, and even exception handling.
-This example demonstrates how RST docstrings in Python code translate to the desired documentation structure in markdown.
+This example demonStartes how RST docstrings in Python code translate to the desired documentation structure in markdown.
 This structure then facilitates using the documentation for referencing and understanding the code.